brendanashworth/flatfile/README.md

 ```javascript
 data.save(function(err));
 ```
 Again, this is a very simple function for saving the changes to the database.
 You can repetitively call this function without having an issue.
 As a paramater, this function takes a callback function with an error paramater.
-If an error did not occur, the error will not be defined.
-Otherwise, you can handle the error to your own delight.

 **Warning**: be aware that the data *will not automatically save*.
 It is necessary to call this function if you want to save the changes.